-Uniform skirts in St. Hilary plaid must be of a modest length not to exceed 4" from the middle of the knee.
+Uniform skirts in St. Hilary plaid must be of a modest length not to exceed 4" above the knee when measured from a kneeling position.
+The skirt needs to touch the top of a soda can when kneeling.
 As girls grow throughout the year, be aware that skirts may need to be adjusted.